 But that’s not why you should read it.

-Often considered as a theoretical text, his fancy phrased words do not veil the most critical insight that lays the foundation for all of storytelling.
+The theoretical text lays out critical insights into the foundations of all of storytelling.
 All stories (or using his language, tragedies and comedies) must have a beginning, middle, and an end.
 These represent the three acts in the three act structure.

 A beginning, middle, and an end, isn’t a formula.
 It brings cohesion to otherwise random events.
 It’s what makes a story, a story.